ArchiekinsA/PSAutomation/README.md

 - Cucumber was used to support BDD
 - Scenarios/ Tests are written using gherkin syntax

-###Scenarios covered include:
+### Scenarios covered include:
 - Pet Creation
 - Pet Updated
 - Pet Deletion
-- Created Test data are cleaned up up automatically using cucumber hook.
+- Created Test data are cleaned up automatically using cucumber hook.

-##Running tests from inteliJ
+## Running tests from inteliJ

 - Right click on the runtest.java class in the 'test > java > feature' folder
 - Select run test

-##Running tests from commandline
+## Running tests from commandline
 - Ensure you have java installed on machine
 - Download and Extract mvn from <https://maven.apache.org/download.cgi>
 - Extract to a folder